imi-checkpoint/brzodolokacije/README.md

 # CheckPoint
 ## _Social Media Mobile Application for travelling purposes_
-For application developmen were used following technologies.
+For application development we used the following technologies:

 - Kotlin
 - SpringBoot